 What are Diuretics and How do they Work?

-– Kidney’s primary function is to regulate the volume, composition, & pH of body fluids
+- Kidney’s primary function is to regulate the volume, composition, and pH of body fluids

-– The normally functioning kidney retains substances needed by the body & eliminates those not needed by way of urine.
+- The normally functioning kidney retains substances needed by the body and eliminates those not needed by way of urine.

 - The nephron (pic) is the functional unit of the kidney – each kidney contains approx. 1 million nephrons.

-– The nephron is made up of a glomerulus & a tubule.
+- The nephron is made up of a glomerulus and a tubule.

-– The glomerulus being a network of capillaries & the tubule being a structure of epithelial cells that is divided into 3 main segments – the proximal tubule, loop of Henle, & distal tubule – each differing in structure & function.
+- The glomerulus being a network of capillaries and the tubule being a structure of epithelial cells that is divided into 3 main segments – the proximal tubule, loop of Henle, and distal tubule, each differing in structure and function.

 The nephron has 3 primary functions:

-Glomerular filtration is when arterial blood enters the glomerulus at a high pressure & the water, electrolytes, & other solutes are pushed out of the capillaries into the Bowman’s capsule & on to the proximal tubule.
+Glomerular filtration is when arterial blood enters the glomerulus at a high pressure and the water, electrolytes, and other solutes are pushed out of the capillaries into the Bowman’s capsule and on to the proximal tubule.

 Tubular reabsorption refers to the movement of substances from the tubule to the blood in the peritubular capillaries.

 Tubular secretion indicates movement of substances from blood in the peritubular capillaries to glomerular filtrate flowing through the tubules.